 Conflict management can be a useful tool for every company.
 Despite the best of efforts, most companies will likely experience conflicts of varying seriousness between employees.
 These conflicts must be resolved as quickly as possible, and in a way that will satisfy all parties.
 How can you best achieve de-escalation?
 What types of conflict are there?
 We provide the answers.

 Communication in professional life is important, nobody would disagree with that.
-However, many people limit their efforts to maintaining good communication with customers only, forgetting to focus also on workplace relationships.
-While focusing on customers is important, it is of little use if things are not going well in one’s own company.
-That’s why communication in the workplace is so crucial: When colleagues deal with each other in the right way and speak openly to one another, the whole company can move forward.
-How can you ensure proper communication in the workplace?
+However, many people focus their efforts on maintaining good communication with customers only, forgetting to focus on workplace relationships.
+While focusing on customers is important, it is of little use if things are not going well in the actual company.
+That’s why good workplace communication is so crucial: It’s only when colleagues interact with each other in the right way and speak openly to one another, that the whole company can move forward.
+But how can you ensure proper communication in the workplace?

 - Advantages of good communication at work

-- Correct communication in the workplace: How does it work?
+- Effective communication in the workplace: How does it work?

 - Ensuring good communication in the workplace